Sho-shin

 SAKI-HABA: 6 BU

 Emperor MEIJI's favorite.
-Style is old and classic, a normal width coupled to great length confuses one's perception.
-BO-HI vanquishes the entire SHINOGI-JI - save a small wedge that tributes the KO-SHINOGI.
-The widening mid sees NIOI NIJU doubling within DAI-BO CHOJI columns and occasional jutting GUNOME that push through the crush of a crowded and disintegrating KO-CHOJI line.
-RAI style JI-BA boulders demand admittance.
+Style is old and classic, a normal width coupled to great length confuses the perception.
+BO-HI runs the whole length.
+The widening mid sees NIOI NIJU doubling within DAI-BO CHOJI columns and occasionally jutting GUNOME that push through the crush of a crowded KO-CHOJI line.
+RAI style JI-BA demand admittance.

-The upper ~ Only remnants of an architecture remain... above an inner line that inherited its place: TOBI and SHIMA-BA hang to hint the vacant skeleton of a high CHOJI that failed to take.
-Strings of NIOI-HOTSURE connect dotting TOBI hanging through the MONOUCHI, while a torturous HAMON hugs the HA and battles underneath.
-KINSUJI carves gashes across KO-ASHI gaps.
+The upper ~ Only remnants remain of an inner line where TOBI and SHIMA-BA hang.
+Strings of NIOI-HOTSURE connect dotting TOBI through the MONOUCHI, while the HAMON hugs the HA.
+KINSUJI cuts across KO-ASHI gaps.

 The BOSHI is debris piled against the FUKURA with defused TOBI suspended above.
-The relaxed cloud drifts over the KO-SHINOGI to the MUNE creating the KAERI of a now lost ghost.
+A relaxed cloud drifts over the KO-SHINOGI.
+The KAERI seems lost.

 BUNKAZAI SADATOSHI